-There are so many considerations when walking the Coast to Coast.
-We have asked our in-office Coast to Coast experts for their list of Frequently Asked Questions, and you can check the answers out below.
+There are so many considerations when walking the South West Coast Path.
+We have asked our in-office experts for their list of Frequently Asked Questions, and you can check the answers out below.

 We suggest you book as soon as your plans are finalised as the South West Coast Path can get really busy, especially during the summer months.
 You will find up to date availability on our website, and we will always try and accommodate your plans.

 We offer a range of routes and often multiple itineraries on each, so you can choose your preferred daily distance.
 Hopefully, you will find an itinerary that suits your preferred level of activity.
 If you currently don’t enjoy an active lifestyle, we suggest regular walking in hilly terrain supplemented by cardiovascular exercise for at least six months before your walk.
 A good gym or personal trainer will be able to draw up a personalised training programme.
 For a more precise idea about fitness, read our blog post - Training Tips for the South West Coast Path

 What is the Ascent/Decent like on the route?

 The story is that if you walk the entire route, then you will have ascended the equivalent of summiting Mt Everest four times.
 This makes the route sound impossible, but altogether it is not that bad.
 There are some short sharp shocks (Golden Cap on the Lyme Regis to Poole section) and some drawn-out slogs (like Little Hangman on the Minehead to Westward Ho! section) The walking does involve dropping down from the clifftops into the towns and villages and then obviously climbing back up out of them.
 However with a decent level of fitness, you will get through this no problem at all and as always, the views from the top are well worth it.

 Where can I find scenery from the Poldark Series?